Holly-Horwood/keto_pantry/README.md

 **Home Page**

+The home/index page shows a navbar at the top of the screen with links to all pages plus a keyword search bar, on the far left is the websites name "Keto Pantry".
+The navbar contains the following items when intially visited:
+-    Register
+-   Login
+-   Blog
+-   Shop
+-   Cart

+As the site is used and items are added to the cart a fontawesome cart icon will show next to cart and display the number of items currently in the cart.
-The home page shows a navbar at the top of the screen with links to all pages plus a keyword search bar.
-The entire container is taken up by a background image and a banner has been added with a 'shop' button to encourage users to click and go straight to the shopping/products page.
-Footer????....................
+The entire container is taken up by a background image and a banner has been added with a 'start shopping' button to encourage users to click and go straight to the shop/products page.
+A simple footer is at the bottom of each page with copyright info.

+**Authentication Pages**

+When visiting the site initially the navbar on the home screen shows two authentcation options _Register_ and _Login_.
+Users can opt to go to the registration page where they can fill out their user, contact information and create a password.
+User that are already registered can simply click on the _Login_ menu option and enter their crudentials to login.
+Once a user is logged in the menu will change now only showing the option to _Log Out_.
+If the logged in users is an _administrator_ of the site they will also have an _Admin_ option on the navbar to access the backend so that they are able to update the website.
+Any time a user logs in or out a message will appear on the screen to confirm the action.

+**Blog Page**

+The blog page offers a simple list of responsive posts.
+Each post has an image, authors name, views, and published date.
+If a post includes a link this can be clicked on and the user is redirected to a separate page to view more information, HTML target="_blank" is used here so that the Keto Pantry page is still open so the user can easily return to it.

-**Products Page**
+**Shop Page**

-On a smaller device like a mobile phone all products will display vertically one by one and on larger devices they will show as a Bootstrap card-deck side by side 3 across at a time.
-A search box has been placed at the top of the screen so it is easy for the user to find what they are looking for quickly.
-A navigation bar offers a way to add, login or return to the recipes page easily.
-The logo can be clicked for quick access to the home page and each recipe contains a clickable image and a full recipe button that will both take the user to the full screen recipe.
+On a smaller device like a mobile phone all products will display vertically one by one and on larger devices they will show as a Bootstrap card-deck side by side up to 6 across at a time.
+Each card shows an image of the product and below that are the product details, price and input field where the user can select a quantity, clicking the add button will add the product to their shopping cart.
+On any pages other than the home/index page "Keto Pantry" can be clicked for quick access to the home/index page.

-Each recipe includes some basic information like an overview blurb about the recipe, image, cooking time, calories, carbs, ratings etc to help the user decide which recipe they would like to make.

-**Full Recipe Page**
+**Cart Page**

-The full recipe page goes into detail more.
-It shows a larger image with the customer rating review widget below and a short blurb about the recipe.
-To the right a breakdown can been seen of important information like the author, cook time, prep time and some key nutritional information relevant to those on a Low Carb diet.
+The cart page shows the users a list 5 columns wide including, image, product name, quantity, price, remove.
+Any products the user has added to their cart will be dispalyed and at the bottom the total price is displayed as well as a _proceed to checkout_ button.
+In the cart area the user is able to increase or decrease the amount of any product or delete them from the cart entirely.
+Once the user is happy with their order they can click _proceed to checkout_ to purchase.

-**Recipe Search Results Page**
+**Checkout Page**

-Once the customer has select all required search results (they can select multiple checkboxes or leave blank) they will be redirected to the display results page.
-Here they can view any recipes that match the criteria they have set when selecting search options.
-The options they ticked or clicked on in the search area remain visible on the screen in the search container so the user can easily see what they had chosen to look up.

-**Login**

-_*Note - User authentication was not required for this project so the modal is not currently functioning, authentication will be added in the future including user registration._

-The modal is intended to prevent users from altering recipes added by other users.
-The modal (once functioning) will require the user to enter their email address and password before they are able to login.
-Users will first need to register and logged in users will be able to add, edit or delete their own recipes.

-**Add and Edit Recipe Pages**

-These pages have an editable form with inputs for the recipe information.
-Each time a new recipe is added a unique ID is created in the Mongo database which is then used to get the recipe from the database when required.
+At the top of this screen is a reminder to register if the user is not already so that they can get the additional bonuses of being a registered customer.
+All products selected for purchase are shown on the right as bootstrap cards so that the user can easily see what they are buying.
+There is a form that the user must fill out with their details including credit card information to be proceesed.
+Once complete the user can click on submit payment which will then redirect them to a confirmation page.  ?????????????????????????????????

 ### **_Skeleton_**